 Some archaeologists believe that the remains of a platform are the foundations of Auguratorium, the site from which the augures practiced divination by the observation of the flight of birds.
 Their recommendations were called auguria and indicated divine approval or disapproval of a proposed action.

 Next to Auguratorium there are large walls which supported a temple dedicated to Cybele: the Romans called this goddess Magna Mater (Great Mother), a name which very appropriately reflected the role of Cybele in some parts of today's Greece, Turkey and Syria in the very early stages of civilization.
 The decision to dedicate a temple to this foreign deity was taken during a critical period of the Second Punic War (learn more about Cybele in a page covering the Temple to Zeus and Cybele at Aizani).
 The temple was restored by Augustus in 3 AD.

 The rooms of the existing part of Augustus' House did not have windows and received light from the entrance.
-They were all rather small but their apparent size was increased by frescoes which depicted a scenae frons, the background of a Roman theatre proscaenium (stage) with some theatrical masks.
+They were all rather small, in particular the private ones, but their apparent size was increased by frescoes which depicted a scenae frons, the background of a Roman theatre proscaenium (stage) with some theatrical masks.
 You may wish to see that at Sabratha.
-When the house was decorated Augustus was completing Teatro di Marcello.
-The painter who made the frescoes had knowledge of perspective laws which were rediscovered by Renaissance artists 1500 years later.
+The painter who made the frescoes had good knowledge of perspective laws which were rediscovered by Renaissance artists 1500 years later.

 Ceiling in the entrance room of Augustus' House